vomlehn/dbg/README.md

 dbg_hex			Dump a hex buffer

-			in_buf:	Pointer to data to dump
+			in_buf	Pointer to data to dump
-			size:	Number of bytes to dump
+			size	Number of bytes to dump
-			fmt:	Pointer to printf-like format string
+			fmt	Pointer to printf-like format string
-			...:	Arguments to format string
+			...
+Arguments to format string

 dbg_hex_cond		Dump a hex buffer if a condition is met

-			cond:	True to print the buffer, false otherwise
-			in_buf:	Pointer to data to dump
+			cond	True to print the buffer, false otherwise in_buf	Pointer to data to dump
-			size:	Number of bytes to dump
+			size	Number of bytes to dump
-			fmt:	Pointer to printf-like format string
+			fmt	Pointer to printf-like format string
-			...:	Arguments to format string
+			...
+Arguments to format string

 dbg_hex_iov		Dump a series of hex buffers using struct iovec
 			descriptors.
 The data is printed and number contiguously with an asterisk inserted between
 			the sections specified by a struct iovec

-			vec:	Pointer to an array of struct iovec items
-			iovcnt:	Number of items in the @vec array
-			fmt:	Pointer to printf-like format string
+			vec	Pointer to an array of struct iovec items iovcnt	Number of items in the @vec array fmt	Pointer to printf-like format string
-			...:	Arguments to format string
+			...
+Arguments to format string

 dbg_hex_iov_cond	Dump a hex buffer specified by a series of struct iovec
 			elements, when a condition is met

-			cond:	True to print the buffer, false otherwise
-			vec:	Pointer to an array of struct iovec items
-			iovcnt:	Number of items in the @vec array
-			fmt:	Pointer to printf-like format string
+			cond	True to print the buffer, false otherwise vec	Pointer to an array of struct iovec items iovcnt	Number of items in the @vec array fmt	Pointer to printf-like format string
-			...:	Arguments to format string
+			...
+Arguments to format string
 #endif	/* _HORD_DBG_H_ */